felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Alright, enough talking, let's start doing.
 It's time I share with you how I learn.

-## Chapter 6: My current learning system
+## Chapter 6: My Current Learning System

 > *Acknowledging your mistakes is not the same as surrendering to
 > them.
 It’s the first step toward overcoming them.*